Category: Advice

 What actually works

 The good news: if your site looks great, you’ve already got solid foundations.
 The design, the brand, the infrastructure — that’s done.
-What’s missing is the content strategy to make it perform.
+What’s missing is the content strategy to make it represent your brand, and speak to your customers.

-That means building pages around what your customers are actually searching for, not just what you want to tell them.
-It means service pages that target real intent, answer real questions, and give your site something meaningful to rank for.
-Most businesses can identify three or four of these in a single conversation.
+That means building pages around what your customers are actually searching for.
+It means service pages that target real intent, answer real common contentions and questions, and give your site something meaningful to rank for.

 Businesses have buckets of useful information contained within the heads of their staff.
 It needs to come out on the page.
 If you don’t outwardly say that you offer a service on your site, how are customers meant to know — never mind ChatGPT?